 - Extra document security: Whereas paper documents can be stolen, altered, destroyed, or lost, digital documents cannot.
 Platforms like Signaturely keep a backup of your documents for legal and security reasons.
 So, even if you and your signees delete all copies of the document from your computers and from the internet, the only way to fully destroy it is by letting the platform know you want it destroyed.

 - Enhanced customer satisfaction: Digital signatures enhance your customers’ experience by making it easier and faster for them to sign documents.
-Platforms like Signaturely take extra care of your customers by guiding them step by step through the signing process.
-Your customers will end up with a more positive experience than they likely would’ve had by signing the document in person.
+Platforms like Signaturely take extra care of your customers by guiding them through the signing process.
+Your customers will have a more positive experience than they likely would’ve had by signing the document in person.

-- More time effective: Digital signatures save a lot of time for you and your signees during the signature process and after it.
+- More time effective: Digital signatures save a lot of time for you and your signees during and after the signature process.
 Instead of scheduling a visit where witnesses can see the signing occur and trying to figure out a time and place for the process to happen, you can all simply sign whenever it’s more convenient for each person, spending only the time it takes to read the document and add a signature.
-Rather than wading through mountains of paper documents each time you need to retrieve a contract, you can simply look it up among the signed documents you have online, and find it in a matter of seconds.
+Rather than wading through mountains of paper documents each time you need to retrieve a contract, you can simply look it up among the signed documents you have online and find it in a matter of seconds.

 - Legally binding: Signaturely is developed and maintained to get worldwide legally binding digital signatures.
-This means that instead of having to look up the laws in a specific country about how to sign a document and make it legally binding, you simply have to check if Signaturely is available within that country to know that your signatures and documents will be legally binding.
+This means that instead of having to look up the laws in a specific country about signing a document and making it legally binding, you simply have to check if Signaturely is available within that country to know that your signatures and documents will be legally binding.

 - Access to audit trails: Audit trails let you trace your digital documents right back to their origin, adding an extra level of validity to your whole signing process.
 You can always ask for an audit trail to Signaturely to ensure those documents are legally binding and prove their validity very easily in front of a judge or jury.